replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 1. Review the limitations and considerations.
 See [Limitations and Considerations](#limitations-and-considerations).

 1. Install and configure Velero.
+If you are using an (embedded cluster) Kubernetes installer cluster and your application vendor included the Velero add-on, you do not have to install Velero.
+However, you must configure the memory limit and namespace.
 See [Installing and Configuring Velero](snapshots-velero-installing-config).

 1. Configure an external storage destination.
 See [Storage Destinations](snapshots-storage-destinations).